Global Shark Movement

 Prof. David Sims

-Marine ecologist and lead co-ordinator of the Global Shark Movement Project and chair of its Steering Committee.
+Marine ecologist and Director of the Global Shark Movement Project and chair of its Steering Committee.

 David is a Senior Research Fellow at the Marine Biological Association Laboratory in Plymouth, UK, and Professor of Marine Ecology at the University of Southampton in the National Oceanography Centre Southampton, UK.

-His research focuses on the behavioural ecology of pelagic shark movements and spatial distributions, the environmental constraints, and the consequences of anthropogenic impacts.
+His research focuses on the behavioural ecology of pelagic shark movements and distributions, the environmental drivers, and the consequences of anthropogenic impacts.

-Research awards include the Fisheries Society of the British Isles Medal (2007), the Stanley Gray Silver Medal of the Institute of Marine Engineering, Science & Technology (2008), and a European Research Council (ERC) Advanced Grant in 2020.
+Research awards include the Fisheries Society of the British Isles Medal (2007), the Stanley Gray Silver Medal of the Institute of Marine Engineering, Science & Technology (2008), the ZSL Marsh Award for Marine Conservation (2019), and a European Research Council (ERC) Advanced Grant in 2020.
 He was elected a Member of Academia Europaea in 2016.

 Dr. Nuno Queiroz